juyan/swift-filestore/README.md

 If your app is built fully under Swift Concurrency, and is in need for a simple key-value storage solution, `swift-filestore` should be a good fit.

 It provides basic CRUD operation and a change stream API, all under the paradigm of Swift Concurrency(`async/await`, `AsyncSequence`).
+Under the hood it simply serialize each object into a separate file, no databases or caches are involved.

 ## Quick Start

 swift-filestore does not require developers to create new struct/classes for your data model.
 For example, to use JSON serialization, just have your existing model conform to `JSONDataRepresentable`.

 ```swift